What Does Philippians 4:13 Mean ?

 Philippians 4:13 Bracelet

-Discover this unique Philippians 4:13 Bracelet from our store!
-A meaningful piece of jewel on your wrist to remind the greatness of God.
+Discover this unique Philippians 4:13 Bracelet from our store !
+A meaningful piece of jewelry on your wrist to remind the greatness of God.

 3) Philippians 4:13 In The Bible